stevob14/passivecash/index.md

 There are some exceptions.
 For example, Municipal bonds are typically exempt from federal taxation regardless of income. iShares National Muni Bond ETF(MUB) is one such ETF that has a yield of ~2.44% and pays monthly.
 VanEck Vectors High-Yield Municipal Index ETF(HYD) is another ETF that has a yield of ~4.66% and pays monthly.

 Finally, if you're ready to get started in earning dividends; Robinhood offers users a platform to invest in stocks, ETFs, options, and cryptocurrencies, all commission-free, right from your phone or desktop.
 In addition, Robinhood also offers fractional shares(ability to purchase a share like Amazon for as low as $1), cash management(earn interest on your uninvested cash), and DRIP(dividend reinvestment).
 Sign up at [Robinhood](https://join.robinhood.com/cynthic756) and we each receive a free stock valued between $3 and $150 - average is $10.

+### Annuities

+An annuity is an insurance contract that can be purchased from a financial institution.
+Investments can be made in lump sum or period payments.
+You can expect to receive a guaranteed cash flow for a fixed period or for the rest of your life dependent upon the structure of the annuity.

+There are two types of annuities, immediate and deferred.

+Lets say for example that you were to win the lottery and wanted to create an immediate cash flow.
+Purchasing an immediate annuity would be appropriate in this case.
+Deferred annuities are best purchased when you predict you may need cash flow in the future such as retirement.
+Perhaps social security won't be enough and you suspect you may need additional cash flow.

+Annuities can be structured as either fixed or variable.
+Fixed being more stable providing regular periodic payments while variable being less stable providing payments that are dependent upon the performance of the annuitie's investments.

+**Important to note that annuities are illiquid and subject to withdrawal penalties.** Therefore, annuities are not recommended for younger investors.

+You can estimate cash flow using Schwab's [Income Annuity Calculator](https://www.schwab.com/annuities/fixed-income-annuity-calculator)

 ### High Yield Savings Accounts